-Multimodal therapy is the use of a combination of several types of treatments to fight cancer.
+Multimodal therapy is the combination of several types of treatments to fight cancer.
 It has been shown to lead to the best possible life expectancy for mesothelioma patients.

-Multimodal therapy is the use of a combination of several types of treatment methods such as chemotherapy and surgery.
+Multimodal therapy is the use of a combination of several types of treatment methods such as chemotherapy and surgery to fight mesothelioma.
 Not only can it increase a patient’s quality of life, but it can also increase the patient’s odds for a full recovery.

 Components of Multimodal Therapy

-There are limited surgical options for mesothelioma patients.
-However, surgical treatment is constantly improving and is now commonly used in conjunction with either chemotherapy or radiation therapy for improved results.
+Surgical treatments are always improving and are now commonly used in conjunction with chemotherapy and/or radiation therapy for improved results.

-Radiation is beneficial for patients in more advanced stages of cancer, although it’s used in all stages of mesothelioma.
-One of its most common multimodal uses is intraoperative radiation after a pleurectomy with decortication (P/D) surgery to ensure all malignant cells are killed off.
+Radiation therapy is beneficial for patients in more advanced stages of cancer, although it is used in all stages of mesothelioma.
+It is most often used after a pleurectomy with decortication (P/D) surgery to ensure all malignant cells are killed off.

-Emerging treatments are also used in multimodal therapy.
-These are treatments that are being tested in clinical trials and range from intraoperative photodynamic therapy to immunotherapy combined with chemotherapy.
+In clinical trials, novel treatments are also used in multimodal therapy.
+These treatments range from intraoperative photodynamic therapy to immunotherapy combined with chemotherapy.

-Chemotherapy and radiation therapy are the most well-known and traditional treatment methods for patients with all types of cancer.
-These traditional treatment methods haven’t always been the most effective for mesothelioma patients, but multimodal treatment methods are changing that.
+Apart from surgery, chemotherapy and radiation therapy are the most well-known treatment methods for patients with cancer.
+These traditional treatment methods given separately were mainly used for palliative purposes, but multimodal therapy is showing more promise.

 Neoadjuvant and Adjuvant Chemotherapy

-One of the best developments in treating mesothelioma with multiple modes of therapy is the use of neoadjuvant and adjuvant chemotherapy.
-Neoadjuvant chemotherapy is chemotherapy that is applied prior to surgery whereas adjuvant chemotherapy is administered post-surgery.
+One of the best developments in treating mesothelioma with multiple modes of therapy is the use of different types of chemotherapy.
+Neoadjuvant chemotherapy is administered prior to surgery, whereas adjuvant chemotherapy is given after surgery.

 Intraoperative Chemotherapy and Radiation

-Dr. Paul Sugarbaker’s brother, Dr. David Sugarbaker, has also used intraoperative chemotherapy in patients with pleural mesothelioma after having an extrapleural pneumonectomy.
-For those who opt for the alternative to the EPP, pleurectomy with decortication, intraoperative radiation is used to kill remaining cancer cells, as well as intraoperative chemotherapy.
+For those who opt for the alternative to the EPP, pleurectomy with decortication (P/D), intraoperative radiation is used to kill remaining cancer cells, as well as intraoperative chemotherapy.
 Get connected with top specialists using our free Doctor Match program.

 Getting Treated With a Multimodal Approach